-Revenue \$1.9 billion Adjusted EBITDA (1) \$29.0 million Detum of Conital \$33.9 million of common stock, 1,877,078 shares repurchased in 2023 Return of Capital 10.1 million shares repurchased in the past five years, a 25% reduction in shares outstanding Technology Developments Successfully launched pilot for our new, proprietary version of JobStack, for our PeopleReady Brand.
+Revenue \$1.6 billion Adjusted EBITDA (1) \$11.2 million \$21.1 million of common stock; 1,967,430 shares repurchased in 2024 Return of Capital 10.3 million shares repurchased in the past five years, a 26% reduction in shares outstanding Operational Achievements Streamlined operations through realignments and rightsizing of Divestiture of non-core PeopleReady Canada business line.
+Technology Developments Successfully launched our new, proprietary version of the JobStack app, for our PeopleReady brand.
+Continue to enhance user experience and efficiencies through PeopleManagement's StaffTrack and PeopleScout's Affinix proprietary technology.